Monday, February 23, 2026

 Books Three and Four: Dawn and Adulthood Rites by Octavia E. Butler

 I haven't grouped my read books together in a post for a while, but I finished the second book before I posted here--it's been over a week.
-Both novels are in a three-volume series called Lilith's Brood that I borrowed from the Essex Library.
+Both novels are in a three-volume series called Lilith's Brood or Xenogenesis that I borrowed from the Essex Library.

 Butler is a brilliant writer and her worlds are vivid.
-I am not as drawn to this books as I was to Kindred or to the Parable stories.
+I am not as drawn to these books as I was to Kindred or to the Parable stories.
 I'll have more to say when I finish the third book, Imago.

 Friday, February 13, 2026